Olivki/asmkt/README.md

 Once the desired class has been built, you can retrieve the bytecode of it by calling the `toByteArray` function on the `BytecodeClass` instance.

-`asmkt` has *should* have full support for all JVM features introduced up to Java 19, if something is missing, please create an issue regarding it.
+`asmkt` *should* have full support for all JVM features introduced up to Java 19, if something is missing, please create an issue regarding it.

 ### `BytecodeMethod` vs `BytecodeBlock`